Business Management (Marketing) BSc (Hons) – 2023 entry

 Why choose this course

-At Surrey Business School, we’re renowned for our world-class research, dynamic learning environment and strong links with industry.
+At Surrey Business School, we’re renowned for our excellent research, dynamic learning environment and strong links with industry.

 Our business management degree courses give you the opportunity to explore how organisations of all sizes start, run and thrive.